-The Academy day begins at 8.55am and ALL students are expected to be in at that time for registration.
-Year 12 students will be in vertical tutor groups, working towards their KS5 Baccalaureate.
-In Year 13 specialist tutors relay important information, such as exam timetables and UCAS information, as well as mentoring you through your time in the Sixth Form and collecting valuable information to use in your references for university and employment.
+The Academy day begins at 8.50am and ALL students are expected to be in at that time for registration.
+Year 12 students will be in House tutor groups, working towards their KS5 Priory Award.
+In Year 13 specialist tutors relay important information, such as exam timetables and UCAS information as well as mentoring you through your time in the Sixth Form and collecting valuable information on you to use in your references for university and employment in addition to a comprehensive Personal Development programme.